Virtana/ESP32CameraIntegration/PickDetection/README.md

 ##### *main.c*

-Select between code operation by commenting/uncommenting `#define HTTP_STREAM`.When defined, motion detection is a coupled task with HTTP streaming to a web server, accessible via your browser with default IP `192.168.4.1/`.
-When undefined, motion detection is run in tandem with a task which publishes MQTT messages to IOT Core each time motion is detected.
+Select between code operation by commenting/uncommenting `#define HTTP_STREAM`.When defined, motion detection is a coupled task with HTTP streaming to a web server.
+Connect to the ESP-EYE Access Point and access stream via your browser with default URL `192.168.4.1/stream`.
+When undefined, motion detection is run as an independent task without the option to view. <ins>Note</ins>:The current trade-off is motion detection with HTTP streaming does not provide a satisfactory stream frame rate, so the video is heavily lagged.
+Additionally, it is not as lightweight when compared to the independent motion detection task.
+Both modes of operation publishes MQTT messages to IOT Core each time motion is detected.